hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 <div class="compact-list">

 1. Define **scope and goals**
-   - what model
-   - what data
-   - what types of errors to analyze
+   - specify the model, data, and types of errors to analyze
-2. **Identify and organize** instances where the model predictions are incorrect
+2. **Identify and organize** incorrect predictions
-   - Group mistakes by type, feature, or context to reveal patterns
+   - group mistakes by type, feature, or context
-   - Diagnose **root causes**: Determine whether errors arise from data, model, or ambiguity
+   - diagnose **root causes**: determine if errors arise from data, model, or ambiguity
-   - Measure pattern **frequency and impact** to prioritize attention
+   - measure pattern **frequency and impact** to prioritize improvements
-3. Focus on the most frequent or high-impact errors for improvement
+3. Focus on the most frequent or high-impact errors
 4. Apply changes, re-evaluate, and track progress over time

 </div>